endongw9/endongw9.github.io/_pages/home.md

 # Welcome to my website!

-I am a Ph.D. candidate in the [Department of Economics](https://www.mcgill.ca/economics/) at [McGill University](https://www.mcgill.ca/). <b>Later this year, I will join the University of Mannheim as an Assistant Professor of Theoretical Econometrics and Statistics.</b> My research interests are econometrics, applied macroeconomics, and high dimensional time series.
-In particular, I explore econometric models, develop estimation methods, and derive statistical inference to tackle questions on dynamic causality and counterfactual analysis in macroeconomics.
+I am an Assistant Professor at the University of Mannheim.
+My research interests span econometrics, applied macroeconomics, and high-dimensional time series analysis.
+In particular, my work focuses on empirical macroeconomic causal inference and financial connectedness.
 You can find my CV [here](/files/CV_Wang.pdf).

-## Research topics in Econometrics
+## Research topics
 * Vector Autoregression and local/linear projection
 * High dimensionality in time series

-## Research topics in Applied Macroeconomics
-* Counterfactual analysis and mediation analysis
+* Causal inference and causal mediation analysis in macroeconomics
-* Causal transmission mechanism